 Planning for e-POP operations is done at the e-POP Science Operations Center (eSOC), hosted at the University of Calgary.
 Members of the Science Team submit their experiment requests to eSOC who then create an operational timeline for the payload each day.
 The plan is submitted to the Mission Operation System (MOS), also hosted at UCalgary, who verify safety requirements and prepare tables to be uploaded to the spacecraft.

-Contact with CASSIOPE is generally made once per day for 12-20 minutes, depending on the satellite track over the ground station being utilized.
-MOS connects with the satellite to upload command timelines, attitude profiles, and any other housekeeping data.
-In turn the spacecraft sends down the previous days worth of health and safety data along with the science data acquired by the e-POP payload.
+Contact with CASSIOPE is generally made four times per day, for 12-20 minutes each, depending on the satellite track over the ground station in use.
+MOS connects with the satellite once per day to upload command timelines, attitude profiles, and any other housekeeping data.
+In turn the spacecraft sends down past health and safety data along with the science data acquired by the e-POP payload.